 So why Bordeaux?
 The countryside, the rivers, the idyllic views, a home from home, the chance to earn a good rental income and investment in a popular destination, are all great reasons to buy here.

-Freshly baked diet-defying croissants, delicious cheeses, market fresh produce, sprawling vineyards and French men in stripy t-shirts with berets and onions are all loveable clichés that attract millions of visitors to France each year.
+Freshly baked diet-defying croissants, delicious cheeses, market fresh produce, and sprawling vineyards are all loveable clichés that attract millions of visitors to France each year.